OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: APPENDIX

 \subsection{Variance Reduction via Accurate Behavior Policy Estimation}

-While importance sampling provides unbiased estimates, the variance of the estimator can be high, particularly when the target and behavior policies differ significantly.
+While IS provides unbiased estimates, the variance of the estimator can be high, particularly when the target and behavior policies differ significantly.
 By accurately estimating \( \pi_b \) using the GMM-VGAE, OffLight reduces the variance of the importance weights.
+The variance of the IS estimator is given by: